Heathfield School Special Educational Needs Information

 How is the Board of Trustees involved in supporting families of children with Special Educational Needs?

-Each school has a designated representitive with responsibility for SEN who sits on the Academy Committee and who liaises with the Assistant Leader for Inclusion and the Deputy Headteacher for PACT Inclusion to ensure that the Board of Trustees are informed about provision, progress and well-being of our children with SEN.
+Each school has a designated representative with responsibility for SEN who sits on the Academy Committee and who liaises with the Lead Practitioner for SEND and Inclusion and the Deputy Headteacher for PACT Inclusion to ensure that the Board of Trustees are informed about provision, progress and well-being of our children with SEN.

 If you have concerns about how school deals with your child regarding any SEN issues you can discuss these with the Head of School or the Academy Representative for SEN. If you want to discuss any issues with our SEN Academy Representative, they can be contacted by arranging an appointment through the school office.